Raw nuts are one food that everyone seems to agree are very healthy to eat!

 Where to Buy Quality Soaked Raw Nuts and Nut Butters

-Check out my shopping guide for quality suppliers of soaked nuts and nut butters.
-We use 4-5 jars of soaked nut butters in our home every single month.
+Check out my shopping guide for quality suppliers of soaked nuts and nut butter.
+We use 4-5 jars of soaked nut butter in our home every single month.
 Our family favorites are soaked pecan butter, soaked macadamia nut butter, soaked hazelnut butter, soaked almond butter, and soaked 4 nut blend.

 How to Soak Raw Nuts

 If you like to eat raw nuts whole, soaking them yourself first is very easy!
 Below is a recipe on how to soak the 10 most popular raw nuts followed by a video demonstrating the basic process.